nding17/PythonGurusGroupProject/README.md

 ### Installation instructions

-In order to run the code above, you need to install some essential liabraries:
+In order to run the code above, you need to install some essential liabraries:<br/>
 ```pip install TensorFlow  ```